sfigg/commercialization-public/manufacture/desktop/features-on-demand-v2--capabilities.md

 | /Get-CapabilityInfo | Get information of a capability in the image. | `DISM /Online /Get-CapabilityInfo /CapabilityName:Language.Basic~~~en-US~0.0.1.0` |
 | /Remove-Capability | Removes a capability from an image. <br></br>**Note**: You cannot remove a capability that other packages depend on.
 For example, if you have the French handwriting and basic capabilities installed, you can't remove the basic capability. | `DISM.exe /Online /Remove-Capability  CapabilityName:Language.Basic~~~en-US~0.0.1.0` |

+To see all available DISM commands for capabilities, see [DISM Capabilities Package Servicing Command-Line Options](dism-capabilities-package-servicing-command-line-option.md).

 ### Using DISM to add or remove packages:

 -   Use the /Online option to add the package to your PC.